/data/path_data_processor.py

 [docs]

-"""Attempts to load a data dictionary or list, contingent of it having at least one non-missing record to load
+"""Attempts to load a data dictionary or list, contingent on the input having at least one non-missing record.

 `json_data` attribute will not be updated from the json input.